-Oil giant Saudi Aramco reports $31.88B profit in 1st quarter
+Oil giant Saudi Aramco’s 1st quarter profit down 20% to $31B

 Those earnings came off the back of energy prices rising after Russia launched its war on Ukraine in February 2022, with sanctions limiting the sale of Moscow’s oil and natural gas in Western markets.

 However, oil prices have sunk in recent weeks amid fears of a coming recession as central banks in the U.S. and elsewhere raise interest rates to try to tame inflation.
-Benchmark Brent crude traded early Tuesday around $76 a barrel, down from a high of $125 in the last year.
+That’s even after OPEC+, a group of countries including the cartel and those outside it like Russia, announced surprise production cuts in April totaling up to 1.15 million barrels.
+Recent OPEC+ cuts have seen U.S. President Joe Biden warn of potential “consequences” for Riyadh, even though his national security adviser just visited the kingdom and met with Saudi Crown Prince Mohammed bin Salman.

 Aramco stock traded at $9.55 a share on Riyadh’s Tadawul stock exchange at close Monday, giving the oil firm a $2.1 trillion valuation and putting it only behind Apple and Microsoft for the highest market capitalization in the world.
+Just a sliver of its worth, under 2%, is traded on the exchange.
+The Saudi government holds 90% of the company, with about 8% held by Saudi sovereign wealth funds.

 Separately Tuesday, Aramco announced it would begin issuing performance-based dividends to stockholders, on top of the dividends it already offers.
-Its base dividend in the fourth quarter of last year was $19.5 billion.
+Its base dividend in the fourth quarter of last year was $19.5 billion, ranking it as the highest in the world for a publicly traded firm.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.